ebiwd/EBI-Style-lab/readme.md

     bower i
     ```
 4. Finally:
+  - To develop:
-  - To develop: run `npm start` to start the project and watch for changes.
+    - `npm start` or `gulp bb` start the project and watch for changes.
 It will open in your browser at http://localhost:8000.

   - To build for deployment: run `npm run build`

 #### Special things